yinyin333333/TXTeditor/README.md

 # TXTeditor

-TXTeditor is a Windows-focused desktop editor for Diablo II / Diablo II: Resurrected style tab-separated `.txt` data files.
+TXTeditor is a Windows-focused desktop editor for Diablo II / Diablo II: Resurrected style tab-separated `.txt` data files and supported D2R JSON string files.
 It is built as a Tauri v2 desktop app with a canvas-rendered virtual grid for editing large tables.

 TXTeditor is a personal project.
 I am not an experienced programmer, and most of the implementation was built with the help of OpenAI Codex.
 The app may contain bugs, incomplete behavior, or rough edges, but I am sharing it in case it is useful to others.